open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 <!--- TODO: SHOULD configure recommended processors.
 If so, what are they? -->

-    redactionprocessor (never tried myself)
+    redaction processor (never tried myself)
-    transformprocessor (great for redacting PIIs and such)
+    transform processor (great for redacting PIIs and such)

 ### Scrubbing sensitive data